Title: A Twist in the Tail ( The Oyster Cove Guesthouse #1)

 I am a cat lover!
 I love dogs too but not as much as I love furry felines!
 Cats are intelligent, bossy, stubborn, smart… in brief, cats are superior beings!
 Give me any story with a cat in it and I will read it.
 If the story is written by a cat, even better!
 Cats do write stories, right?

-Okay, so A Twist in the Tail is about a divorcee named Josie and two cats named Nero and Marlowe.
+A Twist in the Tail is about a divorcee named Josie and two cats named Nero and Marlowe.
 Nero being in his sixth life is mentoring Marlowe.
 The felines are not very fond of their new servant – Josie.
 How dare she treats them as cats, especially when they own the guesthouse!
 Hah!
 Nero and Marlowe are intelligent.
 It’s a shame that human beings don’t understand cats- their words, not mine!

 A Twist in the Tail is the first book in The Oyster Cove Guesthouse series.
 As it is the case in any debut series, the story concentrates more on the introduction of characters (cats included!)
 Josie is a divorcee; she was married to a chef but doesn’t know to cook.
 She almost burns the breakfast every day and her muffins are as dry as a sponge!
 Her high school crush – Mike – is currently involved in repairing the guesthouse and he wants to ‘rekindle’ their romance.
 Josie isn’t very sure about falling in love right now.
 With Barbara the health inspector being a pain in the backside and Josie spending most of her savings on renovations, she has no time for love.